zerasul/tokenized-poc-java/README.md

 # tokenized-poc-java

-This is de Tokenized Money PoC implementation Repository.
+This is the Tokenized Money PoC implementation Repository.
 This document contains all the information about this implementation.
 You can see the next Modules:

 * Gateway Module: Gateway for access all the API.
 * Configuration Service: Configuration Service, for acces all the externalized Properties.